numbbo/coco/docs/bbob-biobj/functions/source/index.rst

-The objective of the minimization problem is to find, with as few evaluations of |f| as possible, a set of non-dominated solutions which is (i) as large as possible and (ii) has |f|-values as close to the Pareto front as possible.
+The objective of the minimization problem is to find, with as few evaluations of |f| as possible, a set of non-dominated solutions which is (i) as large as possible and (ii) has |f|-values as close to the Pareto front as possible. [#]_

+.. [#] Distance in f space is defined here such that nadir and ideal point have in each coordinate distance one.
+Neither of these points is however freely accessible to the optimization algorithm.

 ..
 Tea: I deleted the footnote because it introduced two concepts not explained yet (ideal and nadir points) and additionally brought in the issue of visibility of problem properties to algorithms, which should be addressed elsewhere.
 Also, until we discuss the actual metric used (hypervolume), it makes no sense to go too deep into details here anyway.

 .. |f| replace:: :math:`f`